julianlk522/FITM/README.md

     -Global Cats
     -Global Subcats
--Fix Tag page cat_list appearing even when no user tag
+-Fix Tag page cat_list appearing even when no user tag -NSFW tags:
+    -automatically correct 'nsfw' to 'NSFW'
+    -Tests
+    -Restrict from tmap/top unless specifically chosen in filter

 ### Code Quality

 -Refactors for simplicity / accuracy
     -Move backend validation to /model unless using additional controller logic, e.g., JWT -GetTmapCatCounts probably possible in all sql
+    -remove superfluous is_tagged

 ## To-Maybe-Dos

 -Tmap period filter
--Better way to visualize how Global Cats are determined -Show number of copies along with number of likes in frontend -Edit category filters directly on top links by period/category(ies) page
+-Better way to visualize how Global Cats are determined -Show number of copies along with number of likes in frontend -Show contributors even when no cats?
+-Edit category filters directly on top links by period/category(ies) page
     -Add or remove multiple at a time, so e.g., scanning for 3 cats does not take 3 page loads -Search for existing tag cats while adding/editing